 Girlboss: Sophia Amoruso is the genius behind Girlboss.
 For those unfamiliar with this literal girl boss, Amoruso rose to fame as the founder and CEO of popular e-retailer Nasty Gal.
 Girlboss’ mission is to redefine what it means to be a successful woman.
 The site provides resources, tools, and a welcoming community to help women advance and succeed in the world.

 HerMoney: Founded by Jean Chatzky, who has more than two decades of reporting experience on personal finance, HerMoney aims to improve the relationship women have with money.
 HerMoney is meant to level the playing field by giving women access to reliable financial resources, ultimately increasing financial security, confidence, and power.

 Money Smart Women: Kiplinger is a standard for business news and personal finance advice.
 The publication’s Money Smart Women section provides the same high-quality information, but curated for women.
 The articles are described as providing “plain-English guidance addressing the financial concerns of women and offering savvy money-management strategies.”

-Refinery29 Work & Money: One of R29’s verticals, the Work & Money section of the digital media company, is focused on young womens’ finances, career, and development.
+Refinery29 Work & Money: One of R29’s verticals, the Work & Money section of the digital media company, is focused on finances, career, and development of young women.
 Money Diaries is arguably it’s most famous series, featuring real stories of women around the country, including their job, salary, and how they spend their hard-earned cash.